U.S. court rules for Trump on transgender military limits

-WASHINGTON (Reuters) - In a legal victory for U.S. President Donald Trump’s administration, a federal appeals court on Friday threw out a lower court ruling that blocked a policy barring certain transgender people from serving in the U.S. armed forces, which the government said is important for military readiness.
+WASHINGTON (Reuters) - A U.S. court on Friday ruled in favor of a Trump administration policy barring certain transgender people from serving in the U.S. armed forces, handing the president his first legal victory on the issue after several defeats.

-The U.S. Court of Appeals for the District of Columbia Circuit overturned a decision by a federal judge in Washington, D.C., to block the Trump policy because it likely violates the constitutional rights of transgender recruits and service members.
+The U.S. Court of Appeals for the District of Columbia Circuit overturned a decision by a federal judge in Washington, D.C., that blocked the policy, saying it likely violates the constitutional rights of transgender recruits and service members.

+President Donald Trump announced in March that he would endorse a plan by former Defense Secretary Jim Mattis to restrict the military service of transgender people who experience a condition called gender dysphoria.

-The victory is limited.
-Although the appeals court sided with the administration, other federal courts issued injunctions against the policy, which applied nationwide.
+The appeals court victory is limited because other federal courts issued injunctions against the policy, which applied nationwide.
 The administration already has asked the Supreme Court to weigh in on the issue.

 The high court is due to consider whether to hear three separate government appeals at its private conference on Jan.
 11.

 The various injunctions allowed transgender troops to join the ranks as of Jan.
 1, 2018.